 I’ve been in software development for the majority of my career, but right in the middle of it I took 8 years off to start up a construction and remodeling company.
 I began with some simple tools, a rudimentary knowledge of construction techniques I had gotten from my dad (and the internet), and a dream.
 The enterprise ranged from a ‘guy with a truck and a dog’ kind of scenario to a multi-crew operation employing multiple subcontractors.
+During those years, I learned a lot of new lessons, but at the time, I didn’t consider how they might inform decisions on when to outsource software development.

 Some jobs were wonderfully successful, and others were miserable failures.
 I learned what worked and what didn’t.
 I’ll spare you the details of how I learned these lessons – suffice it to say that negative numbers in QuickBooks and phone calls from angry, disappointed customers are very effective teachers!